-STRATA Skin Sciences, Inc. ("STRATA" or "we" or the "Company") (formally MELA Sciences, Inc.) is a medical technology company dedicated to developing and commercializing innovative products for the diagnosis and treatment of serious dermatological disorders.
-In June 2015 we completed the acquisition of the XTRAC System and the VTRAC System businesses from PhotoMedex, Inc. The XTRAC and VTRAC products are FDA cleared devices for the treatment of psoriasis, vitiligo and other skin disorders.
-The purchase price was \$42,528 plus the assumption of certain business-related liabilities.
-These products generated \$30,600 in revenues in 2014 and achieved year-over-year growth of 41% with a gross margin of 60.1%, with the prior company on a pro forma basis.
+We are a medical technology company dedicated to developing and commercializing innovative products for the treatment of dermatological disorders.
+In June 2015, we completed the acquisition of the XTRAC System and the VTRAC System businesses from PhotoMedex, Inc. The XTRAC and VTRAC products are FDA cleared devices for the treatment of psoriasis, vitiligo and other skin disorders.
+The purchase price was \$42,403 plus the assumption of certain business-related liabilities.
 Management believes that these businesses acquired create a platform on which to transform STRATA into a leading medical dermatology company.
-Management further believes that the cash flow generated by these businesses will be sufficient to finance our operations for the foreseeable future.
+Management further believes that the cash flow generated by these businesses will be sufficient to finance our operations for the at least the next twelve months following the filing of this Form 10-K.

 The XTRAC device is utilized to treat psoriasis, vitiligo and other skin diseases.
 The XTRAC device received FDA clearance in 2000 and has since become a widely recognized treatment among dermatologists.
 The system delivers targeted 308um ultraviolet light to affected areas of skin, leading to psoriasis clearing and vitiligo repigmentation, following a series of treatments.
-As of December 31, 2015, there were 718 XTRAC systems placed in dermatologists' offices in the United States under our recurring revenue model, up from 620 at the end of December 2014.
+As of December 31, 2016, there were 775 XTRAC systems placed in dermatologists' offices in the United States under our recurring revenue model, up from 718 at the end of December 2015.
 Under the recurring revenue model, the XTRAC system is placed in a physician's office and revenue is recognized on a per procedure basis.
 The XTRAC system's use for psoriasis is covered by nearly all major insurance companies, including Medicare.
-The VTRAC Excimer Lamp system, offered internationally, provides targeted therapeutic efficacy demonstrated by excimer technology with the simplicity of design and reliability of a lamp system.
+The VTRAC Excimer Lamp system, offered internationally in addition to the XTRAC system, provides targeted therapeutic efficacy demonstrated by excimer technology with the simplicity of design and reliability of a lamp system.
 There are approximately 7.5 million people in the United States and up to 125 million people worldwide suffering from psoriasis, and 1% to 2% of the world's population suffers from vitiligo.
-In 2015, over 354,000 XTRAC laser treatments were performed on approximately 22,000 patients in the United States.
+In 2016, over 351,000 XTRAC laser treatments were performed on approximately 22,000 patients in the United States.